 - Asset Based program

-- Almost all businesses have receivables, or equipment.
+- Almost all businesses have either receivables, or equipment.
 Medical equipment, construction equipment, machinery, industrial equipment and computer equipment can be used.

 Frequently asked questions: